A modern equal civil society does not buy and sell women and children.

 NOW AVAILABLE FOR PURCHASE

-Please help me stop this scourge.
-While this issue has taken decades for me to understand, hopefully this book will shorten the process for the reader.
+While this issue has taken me decades to understand hopefully these books will shorten the process for the reader.
 Anyone and everyone can make a difference.
 And we must.

 24/7 Confidential Number: 1-833-900-1010